 The College Council is a sub-committee appointed by the Board of Directors for the purpose of governance of the College.
 Thus, the College Council, although they are not formal trustees, are empowered by the Directors to speak and act as representing the Board of Directors in matters of governance of the College.

 The College Council consists of: Directors and College Council members as appointed by the directors.
 The current principal and business manager of the College participate as ex-officio members.
-The Chief Executive Officer of the College is the Principal, who is responsible for the operation of the College, and who is supported by the Business Manager.
+The Chief Executive Officer of the College is the Principal, who is responsible for the operation of the College, and who is supported by the Head of Operations and the Head of Finance and Risk.

 How Parents Support the College Council